KronicDeth/intellij-elixir/README.md

 ![Explanation](/screenshots/features/credo/external_annotator/Explanation.png?raw=true "Credo Check Failure Explanation")

 You can hover over the explanation and click the embedded links to jump to the line (and column) where the failure occurred.

+##### Enable

+The [`credo`](https://github.com/rrrene/credo) annotator is disabled by default as numerous users find running `mix credo` in the background has a negative impact on their system performance.
+If you like to try enabling the annotation, you can turn it on using the [configuration](#configuration).

+1. Preferences > Editor > Inspections > Elixir
+2. Check "Credo"

+##### Disable

+If you notice a degradation the in the responsiveness of the editor, it is recommended you disable the annotator again.

+1. Preferences > Editor > Inspections > Elixir
+2. Uncheck "Credo"

 #### Inspection